pythonindia/inpycon-blog/content/blog/2023/announcing-devsprints.md

 ### How to participate?

 You do not need any additional tickets to participate in the Devsprints.
 Any person with a valid Conference ticket is free to attend devsprints.
-However, the capacity of the venue is limited, up to a maximum of 200 participants.
+However, the capacity of the venue is limited.
 Entry will be permitted on a first come first serve basis at the Venue.

 ## Looking for new Contributors for your project?